-A severe TBI can result in significant, long-term side effects that impair a person’s ability to perform activities of daily living.
+A severe TBI can result in significant, long-term secondary effects that impair a person’s ability to perform activities of daily living, as well as many other tasks.

-To help you and your loved ones navigate the recovery journey, this article will explain how a severe TBI is measured and what side effects may occur.
+To help you and your loved ones navigate the recovery journey, this article will explain how a severe TBI is measured and what symptoms may occur.

 We’ll also discuss some of the best rehabilitation methods and how long your recovery might take.